Undertaker-afk/StockPredict/README.md

 3. Enter a stock symbol (e.g., AAPL, GOOGL, MSFT) and select your desired parameters:
    - Timeframe (1d, 1h, 15m)
-   - Number of days to predict
+   - Number of days to predict (up to 365 days)
+   - Historical lookback period (up to 10 years)
    - Prediction strategy (Chronos or Technical)

-4. Click "Analyze Stock" to get predictions and trading signals
+4. Click "Analyze Stock" to get:
+   - Price predictions and trading signals
+   - Structured product metrics
+   - Risk analysis
+   - Sector analysis

+## Using for Structured Products

+### Initial Screening
+1. Use extended lookback period (up to 10 years) for long-term performance analysis
+2. Look for stocks with stable volatility and good risk-adjusted returns
+3. Check liquidity scores for trading feasibility

+### Risk Assessment
+1. Review risk metrics to match client risk profile
+2. Analyze maximum drawdowns for worst-case scenarios
+3. Compare risk-adjusted returns using Sharpe and Sortino ratios

+### Product Structuring
+1. Use prediction horizon (up to 1 year) for product maturity design
+2. Consider dividend yields for income-generating products
+3. Use sector analysis for proper diversification

+### Portfolio Construction
+1. Analyze multiple stocks for diversified bundles
+2. Use sector metrics to avoid overexposure
+3. Consider market cap rankings for appropriate sizing

 ## Prediction Strategies